The Language of Nation-State Building in Late Qing China A Case Study of the Xinmin Congbao and the Minbao, 1902-1910

-The analysis centres on the epic debate (1905-07) between these two periodicals that offered two distinctive visions of future China.
-Comparable to the 18th century great debate between Edmund Burke and Thomas Paine on the French Revolution, the Chinese debate has hitherto attracted little scholarly attention outside China.
-Yet, the debate not only turned the tidal wave of the public opinion against the Manchu monarchy and contributed to its downfall in 1911; it has given rise to a radical current of intellectual thinking whose ramifications have been keenly felt throughout 20th century China.
+The analysis centres on the epic debate (1905-7) between these two periodicals that offered two distinctive visions of future China.
+Comparable to the great eighteenth-century debate between Edmund Burke and Thomas Paine on the French Revolution, the Chinese debate has hitherto attracted little scholarly attention outside China.
+Yet it not only turned the tidal wave of public opinion against the Manchu monarchy and contributed to its downfall in 1911; it has also given rise to a radical undercurrent of intellectual thinking whose ramifications have been keenly felt throughout twentieth-century China.
 This book represents the first study in English on this press debate that contributes significantly to the intellectual foundation of modern China.

 Introduction Intellectual and Linguistic Genesis of the Chinese Nation

-Chapter One Lure of Utopia: Liang Qichao and Xinmin Congbao
+Chapter One The Lure of Utopia: Liang Qichao and Xinmin Congbao

-Chapter Three Press Debate between Xinmin Congbao and Minbao, 1905-1907
+Chapter Three The Press Debate between Xinmin Congbao and Minbao, 1905-1907

-Chapter Four Discourse of Guomin: Rule of the People vs. Rule of the State
+Chapter Four The Discourse of Guomin: Rule of the People vs. Rule of the State

 Chapter Five Translating ‘Nation’: The Remaking of the Chinese Society